livechat/livechat-public-docs/site/content/build-integration/introduction.md

 Settings page is the place where you can:

-- ask user to connect their account with your OAuth2.0 provider,
+- ask users to connect their accounts with your OAuth2.0 provider,
 - display configuration options,
 - inform users about additional installation steps (if there are any).

  If you need to access LiveChat user data, we recommend using [Sign in with LiveChat SDK](/docs/sign-in-with-livechat/).

- For instance if you're building an integration that binds LiveChat data with external service, you should create a settings page that:
+ For instance if you're building an integration that binds LiveChat data with an external service, you should create a settings page that:

  - imports [Sign in with LiveChat SDK](/docs/sign-in-with-livechat/) and inits authorization with data from Authorization Block created in step I.3.2
  - imports your sign in form or other authorization flow (e.g. "Connect with..." button)
  - binds both informations and stores new user in your database
  - displays a confirmation screen when the integration is up and running

  The settings page will be available right after LiveChat user installs your app in the Marketplace.

 ## III.
 Create the webhook listener